Hoppering/Server/README.md

 # server
 Program that work as local server.
 Can help you to share files, messages in your localhost.
 For using you need setup node.js.
-After that you can run it with the command - node server.js
+After that you can run it with the command - node server.js.
+Work without internet, but you won't have a beautiful style.